smitgd/docker-scripts-asuswrt-merlin/README.md

 "Docker for Mac", but it currently requires Windows 10 Pro which I don't have.
-It would probably fix the hard link problem (since it doesn't use VirtualBox) but NTFS would probably have to be remounted as case senstive to resolve the issue of filename in several directories of asuswrt-merlin differing only by case.
+It would probably fix the hard link problem (since it doesn't use VirtualBox) but NTFS would probably have to be remounted as case senstive to resolve the issue of filenames in several directories of asuswrt-merlin differing only by case.
 ```
 To allow docker commands to be run as a normal user without sudo, do this one